Multi-Armed Bandits and the Exploration–Exploitation Trade-off

 where $I_t$ is the arm selected at time $t$.
 Minimizing regret is equivalent to maximizing expected reward, but regret normalizes performance relative to the (unknown) optimum.
 If rewards were known, always pulling $i^*$ would give $R_n=0$.

 Let $\Delta_i = \mu^* - \mu_i$ and let $N_i(n) = \sum_{t=1}^n \mathbb{1}_{\{I_t = i\}}$ be the (random) number of pulls of arm $i$ by round $n$.
-Then
+Then we have the regret decomposition:

-$$R_n = \sum_{i=1}^K \Delta_i\, \mathbb{E}[N_i(n)].$$
+$$R_n = \sum_{i=1}^K \Delta_i\, \mathbb{E}[N_i(n)]$$

 This identity exposes the exploration–exploitation trade-off: each pull of a suboptimal arm incurs $\Delta_i$ expected loss.
 Good algorithms keep $\mathbb{E}[N_i(n)]$ small for large gaps while still exploring when gaps are small, targeting sublinear regret $R_n = o(n)$.
 The decomposition also provides a powerful framework for algorithm analysis.
 Instead of directly bounding the complex random quantity $R_n$, we can analyze each $\mathbb{E}[N_i(n)]$ separately.